Berkeley-CS195/sp23/assignments/h195-proj2.md

 4. Try it out with 3-4 friends!
 For maximum effect, ask them to skim / do the readings.
 Then, complete a 1-page writeup that consists of:

+   - Your chosen readings
+   - Your chosen pre-work activity
    - Your activity plan (see [below](#activity-plan))
    - A reflection on the pilot
    - Any changes that you plan to make for the final deliverable.